bazmatic/astrovoid/README.md

 Navigate through each maze level, reaching the exit (green) while managing resources and avoiding or destroying enemies.

+**Important**: The exit portal is locked when any Egg enemies are present.
+You must destroy all eggs before the exit portal activates and allows level completion.
+The portal will dim and make a power-down sound when eggs are present, and brighten with a power-up sound when all eggs are destroyed.

 ### Scoring

 Each level has a maximum score of 100 points.
 Your score is reduced by: